Kajabi/sage-lib/README.md

 ### Conventional Commits

 This repository utilizes the
 [Conventional Commits Standard](https://www.conventionalcommits.org/en/v1.0.0/).
-Utilizing this standard allows us to automatically version our software during the Continuous Integration process as well as generate `CHANGELOG.md` files for each of the packages.
+Utilizing this standard allows us to automatically version our software during the Continuous Integration process and generate `CHANGELOG.md` files for each of the packages.

 ### Unsure how to format your commit message?

 Use `yarn commit` to launch a wizard to walk you through with [Commitizen](https://github.com/commitizen/cz-cli)

 A `commit-msg` hook has been added to the repository to enforce this behavior.
-Ensure you have read over the convention and understand it prior to making a Pull Request.
+Ensure you have read over the convention and understand it before making a Pull Request.

 ### Repo Structure